Clo-wbl/PokemonAppLite/README.md

 # Hello

+## Description

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+It follows the Udemy tutorial and builds a PokemonApp (Lite, because we don't have an ExpressServer (please refer to PokemonApp))

 ## Development server